reyk/cloud-agent/README.md

 * On OpenStack/VMware, create a file `/etc/hostname.vmx0`

+* On OpenNebula, create a file `/etc/hostname.if` where _if_ is the name of your primary interface.

 * The content of the file is identical for all of them:

 		dhcp